 What is Business Capacity and Why Should You Care?

 Ever wondered how much your business can produce if everything runs smoothly?
 That's where Business Capacity comes into play.
-Knowing your business capacity helps you optimize resource utilization, planning for growth, and ultimately boosting efficiency without adding costs.
+Knowing your business capacity helps you optimize resource utilization, plan for growth, and ultimately boost efficiency without adding costs.
 Think of it as knowing the full potential of your production capabilities.
-Sounds crucial, right?

 How to Calculate Business Capacity